tj-commits/falsejs/README.md

 ```

 ## jQuery plugin
-NEW!!!!!
 A jQuery plugin is also provided for FalseJS.
 Here is an example:
 ```javascript
 const f = require('falsejs')
 global.jQuery = require('jquery')